sindresorhus/conf/readme.md

 [JSON Schema](https://json-schema.org) to validate your config data.

-Under the hood, the JSON Schema validator [ajv](https://ajv.js.org/json-schema.html) is used to validate your config.
-We use [JSON Schema draft-2020-12](https://json-schema.org/draft/2020-12/release-notes) and support all validation keywords and formats.

-You should define your schema as an object where each key is the name of your data's property and each value is a JSON schema used to validate that property.
-See more [here](https://json-schema.org/understanding-json-schema/reference/object.html#properties).
+This will be the [`properties`](https://json-schema.org/understanding-json-schema/reference/object.html#properties) object of the JSON schema.
+That is, define `schema` as an object where each key is the name of your data's property and each value is a JSON schema used to validate that property.

 Example: